Harsh-raj-sahu/Harsh-raj-sahu/README.md

 ## 🚀 About Me

 I'm a 2nd Year Undergraduate pursuing BTech in Computer Science and Engineering at ITER, SOA University.
-Passionate about technology and constantly evolving with the tech landscape, I'm exploring the exciting world of **Data Science and Machine Learning while building a strong foundation in software development.
+Passionate about technology and constantly evolving with the tech landscape, I'm exploring the exciting world of **Machine Learning while building a strong foundation in software development.

 - 🎓 Currently learning: Python Libraries
 - 💻 Problem Solver: Active on competitive coding platforms